LeadWoods0902/DandD_Nightmare_Plague/Senithar's Timeline.md

 - Llawyr un Mawr & Esgid are once again at war over the nearby land
 ## 1763
 - Napella is set to wed herself to the crown prince of Esgid, uniting the two lands
-- Fenian is born to Ymerodro
+- Fenian is born to Ymerodrol & Vivienne
 ## 1764
 - Napella enters an affair with foreign consort Ven-Dryk before the wedding can occur
 ## 1765